DPCobb/URL-Shortener/readme.md

 }
 ```
 ### /api/v1/urls/{ID}
-To update a URL make a POST request to /api/v1/urls/{ID} where {ID} is the post ID.
+To update a URL make a POST request to /api/v1/urls/{ID} where {ID} is the URL ID.
 The JSON
 request should contain only the data you wish to update.
 The following example will update the URL of the
 given post.
 ```